 Your private guide and driver will be waiting for you at the airport when you come through to arrivals.
-A free cell phone further enforces a feeling a being looked after, keeping you in touch with your guide, travel advisor and family back home.

 On the way to the magnificent Great Wall in Mutianyu your guide will take you to see the Sacred Way, a 77 km long avenue lined with impressive statues and leading to Ming Dynasty Tombs.

 Mutianyu is not as full of tourists as Badaling, although it is still understandably popular, due to superb views across the mountains.
 It also has the most watch towers of any other section accessible to visitors, and there is a cable car which takes you to the top in less than 10 minutes.

 This morning you will see two places that do not need introduction: the Forbidden City and Tiananmen Square.
 The two were part of the same imperial complex in ancient times.
 The Forbidden City has some wonderful side courts where precious objects from the Qing Dynasty are exhibited.

 Temple of Heaven was built during the Ming Dynasty and is actually a complex of stunning circular buildings separated by long ceremonial walkways.

 On this trip you won’t have a chance to go in person to Mongolia, but our choice of dinner venue gives you a chance to at least try some dishes.
 There is even a yurt upstairs, ask your travel advisor about booking it.